How to Potty Train a Stubborn Toddler

 Potty – We love basically every Leslie Patricelli book, and the “Potty” book is no exception.
 Super simple, funny, and a favorite of our son’s.

-In the end, the most important things we learned about potty training a stubborn toddler: we needed to listen to our toddler, and trust our instincts.
+In the end, the most important things we learned about potty training a stubborn toddler boiled down to two simple ideas: we needed to listen to our toddler, and we needed to trust our instincts.

 Not rushing or pushing him was so important, and giving him a sense of control over the process made all the difference!